Torts | Key Concepts to Know & How To Study for the MBE®

 Frequently Answered Questions

-Yes, torts is regularly tested on the MEE, either on its own or in combination with agency.
+Yes, Torts is regularly tested on the MEE, either on its own or in combination with agency.
 The most highly tested MEE torts topic is negligence, followed by topics such as negligence per se, strict liability, and premises liability.

 Like on the MEE, the most tested topic in MBE torts is negligence (with approximately 12-13 questions).